Kentucky Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Barren County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Barren County that you need to transfer you would only need to order our forms once for all of your properties in Barren County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Barren County you only need to order once.

 Real property ownership and conveyance is governed by Title XXII of the Kentucky Revised Statutes.